How to View PDF in .NET MAUI (Step-by-Step) Tutorial

 IronPDF: C# PDF Library

-IronPDF is a .NET library that allows you to generate and edit PDF file.
+IronPDF is a .NET library that allows you to generate and edit PDF files.
 It's perfect for use in .NET MAUI applications, as it offers a wide range of features that can be customized to fit your specific needs.
 With its easy-to-use API, IronPDF makes it simple to integrate PDF functionality into your .NET MAUI project.

 Prerequisites